WKelley/SimpleSentAnalysis/DatasetAnalaysis.md

 __Figure 3: Distribution of testing reviews in terms of word count.__

 In terms of sentiment, the testing dataset is divided directly in half.
 200 thousand of the reviews have a "good" sentiment label and another 200 thousand have a "bad" sentiment label.

+## Word Vectors

+To use raw text data as input for a neural network, words must be turned into semantics-preserving word vectors.
+I used a pre-trained model for this, the GloVe twitter word vector set.
+If a word was discovered in the raw text input that did not have a corresponding word vector, it was removed.

+For the training data set, approximately 14% of words needed to be removed.
+Within individual data points, the vast majority retained most of their content: 3,440,681 / 3,600,000 had 75-100% of their words vectorized.

+For the testing data set as well, approximately 14% of words needed to be removed.
+Within individual data points, the vast majority retained most of their content: 382,445 / 400,000 had 75-100% of their words vectorized.